Project & Team

 The Gammapy coordination committee (CC) is the board that is responsible to promote, coordinate and steer Gammapy developments.
 It also serves as main contact point for the Gammapy project.

 Gammapy is developed and used by people and projects from several institutes and countries, with different needs, priorities and schedules.
-Members of the CC are representatives for the major stakeholders, i.e. groups that have contributed significantly to Gammapy development, as well as projects like H.E.S.S. and CTA that are using Gammapy.
+Members of the CC are representatives for the major stakeholders, i.e. groups that have contributed significantly to Gammapy development, as well as projects like H.E.S.S. and CTAO that are using Gammapy.
 In addition, the Gammapy project managers and lead developers are part of the Gammapy CC.

 Responsibilities include: